 4. Data description#

 Data description requires that you are able to interpret the data; derive data; produce research outputs; author publications; data anonymisation; data visualization; data validation and prepare the data for preservation.
-So it is important that you describe the research data so that it is discoverable and usable over time.
+So it is important that you describe the research data so that it is discoverable and usable over time, Documentation and Metadata for more information.
 There are also metadata standards that already exist to help you with standardised descriptions.

 5. Data preservation#